Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 After you post your comment, please explore stories and ideas shared by other community members.
 Drop a pin on the map to identify areas for further study.

 On July 12, 2022, City Council voted to change the names of 14 streets as recommended by the Stakeholder Advisory Group.
-Watch the meeting.
+Watch the meeting(External link).

 Do you guys have nothing to do?

-Gotyer almost 2 years ago
+Gotyer over 2 years ago

 New street names should only be decided by residents on those streets and we should be reimbursed for any costs incurred by this mandatory name change.